bridgelancer/cryptle_fork/docs/guides.rst

 1. Call the base :meth:`Timeseries.__init__`, passing the upstream Timeseries object as argument.
-2. Implement :meth:`~metric.base.Timeseries.evaluate` which gets called on updates of what they.
+2. Implement :meth:`~cryptle.metric.base.Timeseries.evaluate` which gets called on updates of what they listen to.
 3. Declare an attribute ``_ts`` (ts shortform for timeseries) in the constructor.
 The instance will listen for any update in ``self._ts``.